marcrow/redview/README.md

 ![Docker description](./images/docker_description.svg)

 __But why the new way is better?
 It seems more complex...__
-1. Because you don't have to install dependancies on your system.
+1. Because you don't have to install dependancy on your system.
-2. Because you can put your brain down and just docker-compose.
+2. Because you can put your brain down and just docker compose.
 3. And above all because the source directory is mounted read-only, which guarantees that the original content cannot be modified by redview in any way.

 ### Old way :